1neWrld/1neWrld.github.io/_posts/2025-05-13-Break-Out-The-Cage.md

 ## 4. Vigenère Decryption — Round 1

-With the key `lessonTwo`, decrypted the ciphertext from the FTP file using [dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher).
+With the key `namelesstwo`, decrypted the ciphertext from the FTP file using [dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher).

 This revealed the deciphered data, where westons password resides.